bendmaster/bemaster-neighborhood-map-searchable/README.md

 ##Credit
 The styling for the map is from a chapter in a book I have called [Javascript & jQuery](http://javascriptbook.com/) by Jon Duckett

+Also a big thanks to this [article](http://www.knockmeout.net/2011/04/utility-functions-in-knockoutjs.html) from [http://www.knockmeout.net/](http://www.knockmeout.net/) for showing how to use the arrayFilter tool